tweetstockr/tweetstockr-old/CONTRIBUTING.md

  - [Commit Message Guidelines](#commit)

 ## <a name="coc"></a> Code of Conduct
-Help us keep Klassroom open and inclusive.
+Help us keep Tweetstockr open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by